Gloria Loring: Career

 For more than 30 years she has served as a spokesperson for JDRF.
 JDRF was the official philanthropy of her college sorority, Alpha Gamma Delta, before shifting its focus to fighting hunger in 2017.

 In 1980, when Loring joined the NBC daytime soap Days of Our Lives as chanteuse Liz Chandler, the show was going through a dry spell, with many veterans dropped and many new faces alienating long-time fans.
 Of the nine new characters introduced in the 1980–1981 season, only Liz garnered a fan following, and was the only one to have her contract renewed.
 For three years, in real-life, Loring dated Don Diamont, the actor who played Carlo Forenza who was murdered by her TV husband Dr. Neil Curtis.
+Loring returned to the show in December 2024.

 In 1986, Loring scored a No. 2 Pop and No. 1 Adult Contemporary hit record in the United States with "Friends and Lovers", with Carl Anderson (also a No. 1 country hit in 1986 for Eddie Rabbitt and Juice Newton under the title "Both to Each Other").
 She originally performed "Friends and Lovers" on Days of Our Lives more than a year before it hit the charts.
 Her performance of the song generated the largest mail response of any song in NBC daytime history.
 First recorded as a duet with Anderson (who appeared on Days of Our Lives to sing the song with Loring) in 1985, its release as a single was delayed for a year by legal complications.

 Loring left Days in 1986 and made sporadic film and television appearances over the next few decades.
 Her main efforts were spent in theater and in her recording career (though "Friends and Lovers" was her only major hit single).

 In 2003, Loring released her first holiday album, You Make It Christmas.
 In 2008, she released A Playlist, which included a new recording of the song "Friends and Lovers" with Carl Anderson, recorded one year before he died.

 Loring's book, Coincidence Is God's Way of Remaining Anonymous, is a spiritual autobiography of how a series of coincidences transformed her life.
 It was released in October 2012 by HCI, Inc.